 Johnson Cook started his first company, Impact Media Solutions, while still an undergraduate at Georgia Tech.
 He grew that online professional education company successfully until 2009, when he co-founded Peach New Media.
 Following his time as a "peach," he founded Quench Network, a sales training program for young sales reps using the time-tested forum concepts he learned from the Entrepreneurs Organization (EO).

 In 2013, Johnson joined his friend David Cummings to build and lead the Atlanta Tech Village, a startup incubator and co-working space that is now home to over 300 tech startups.

 Since then Johnson has been investing, advising, and working with young companies.
-Johnson is the world's most active board member and leads Greenlight business development and partnerships.
+Johnson is the world's most active board member and Greenlight's Chief Operating Officer.

 Nancy has held CIO and CTO roles for last 10+ years with Worldpay and Fiserv.
 Launched the FinTech program at the ATDC on behalf of Worldpay to drive innovation and support early stage FinTech ventures.

 Currently exploring VC fund for femtech and minority owned early stage start-ups in the Atlanta area.
 Board member of Women in Technology, leading the WIT Entrepreneurs program.

 Industry range of experience is: Finance (Payments, Banking Solutions), Healthcare (Insurance, State Healthcare), Aerospace (NASA), and Defense (Air Force).
 Specialize in performance turn-around and transformation for driving fundamental change within the technology function.